 (War Horse is brilliant too.
 But so many people have said that so many times it doesn't need repeating here.)

 just read any of these three books and tell me he isn't one of your favourite writers too.

 I've been hooked since The Lost Continent since it was first published.
 (Although I’d been enjoying - and still do - his The Penguin Dictionary of Troublesome Words for at least six years without knowing that it was the same Bill Bryson who’d written it.)
-A Short History of Nearly Everything is my favourite book (I've read it four times and will very likely read it four more times before becoming one with the universe it so vividly describes.)
-THE THUNDERBOLT KID's description of a swimming pool dive made me laugh so hard I cried.
-NOTES FROM A BIG COUNTRY is a fascinating snapshot of the USA in the 1990s.
+A Short History of Nearly Everything is my favourite book.
+(I've read it four times and will very likely read it four more times before becoming one with the universe it so vividly describes.)
+The Thunderbolt Kid's description of an abortive swimming pool dive made me laugh so hard I cried.
+Notes from a Big Country is a fascinating snapshot of the USA in the 1990s.
 He's the only writer whose books I buy in hardback because I can't wait to read them.

 He's been writing since the 1970s - and I've read and enjoyed almost all his stories of the LAPD.
 But my favourites are the series of books he began writing about the officers of the Hollywood station in 2006.
 They all follow a pattern: a single plot strand running throughout the book, interspersed with episodes detailing the adventures and encounters of his recurring cast of police men and women (including 'Flotsam' and 'Jetsam', the two surfer dude patrolmen).
 Sad, funny, violent, unexpected and sometimes just downright weird.
 But so readable, so very, very readable.